Synergy Plastic Surgery

 Transaxillary incisions are used less commonly and are made in the armpit.
 Many patients appreciate that this incision leaves the breast completely free of scars.
 However, because of its remote location, this incision provides the surgeon with less control and the scar can be quite visible in swim suits and tank tops.

 Breast implants can be placed either under or over the chest muscle (pectoralis).
-Most of our patients choose the submuscular placement (under the muscle) because it can achieve a highly natural look, especially for women who have little breast tissue to start.
-Submuscular placement can has a short recovery period, and this placement comes with a slightly lower risk of capsular contracture, a rare complication of breast augmentation.
+Most of our patients choose the submuscular placement (under the muscle) because it can achieve a highly natural look, especially for women who have little breast tissue to start with.
+Submuscular placement can have a short recovery period, and this placement comes with a slightly lower risk of capsular contracture, a rare complication of breast augmentation.

 Your doctor will guide you through each of these choices, providing the knowledge you need to feel confident in your decisions.

 Women concerned about their breasts sagging, in addition to lack of volume, often consider combining breast augmentation with a breast lift to create firm, sculpted breast contours.
 For a comprehensive transformation, many women choose a Mommy Makeover.
-This customized combination of procedures is individually designed to improve multiple trouble spots in a single surgery.
+This customized combination of procedures such as tummy tuck and liposuction is individually designed to improve multiple trouble spots in a single surgery.

 Patients who follow our plastic surgeons’ postoperative instructions typically only need about 3 to 4 days off work.
 The advanced techniques our surgeons use help shorten the duration of recovery and minimize discomfort after breast augmentation.
 For example, using the Keller Funnel™ enables our doctors to make smaller incisions and results in less trauma to the tissue during the procedure.
 That means our patients usually have less bruising and soreness.